 THC, a compound that can be extracted from the cannabis sativa plant, is psychoactive, meaning it can alter moods and perspective .
 Thus, it impairs the driver, possibly endangering the lives of those inside and outside the car.

 What are the legal differences between each state?

 When cannabis was legalised for medical purposes, the Australian Constitution didn’t have guidelines regarding driving.
 Therefore, protocols were drafted distinctively for each state and territory.
 The rules on the topic differ slightly from one state to another but are mostly similar.

 - Victoria: If one is drug positive for the first time, they’ll have an infringement notice with associated consequences.
-If the driver was drug-impaired, he’ll face the court and fulfil the associated consequences.
+If the driver was drug-impaired, they will face the court and fulfil the associated consequences.

 - Queensland: If one tested positive on illicit drugs, their license would be suspended for 24 hours.
-If the driver has a drug present, subsequently, he’ll need to visit a court and face associated consequences.
-Additionally, if one is found to be impaired by drugs while driving, license will be suspended for 6 months, one will be fined, or imprisoned.
+If the driver has a drug present, subsequently, they would need to visit a court and face associated consequences.
+Additionally, if one is found to be impaired by drugs while driving, license will be suspended for six months, one will be fined, or imprisoned.

-- South Australia: If the driver is positive for illicit drugs, there will be a $587 fine, 4 demerit points, and license suspension for 3 months.
+- South Australia: If the driver is positive for illicit drugs, there will be a $587 fine, 4 demerit points, and license suspension for three months.

-- Tasmania: First offence for driving high will earn the driver 4 demerit points, $1,300 fine, and 3 months license suspension.
+- Tasmania: First offence for driving high will earn the driver 4 demerit points, $1,300 fine, and three months license suspension.

 - Northern Territory: The driver will serve jail time on first offence.